 The United States continues to recover from the recession that it entered into during late 2007; however, unemployment remains high and housing starts are low, and these key economic indicators will need to improve for the economy to fully recover.
 As a result, conditions within the U.S. capital markets generally, and the U.S. real estate capital markets particularly, continue to experience significant dislocation and stress.
-While we are seeing signs of improvement in both the equity and debt capital markets, these markets remain challenging.
+While we are seeing signs of improvement in both the equity and debt capital markets, these markets remain somewhat challenging.

 As a result, the continued challenging economic conditions could still materially and adversely impact the financial condition of one or more of our tenants and, therefore, could increase the likelihood that a tenant may declare bankruptcy or default upon its payment obligations arising under a related lease.
-Consequently, the tenant occupying our building located in Hazelwood, Missouri declared bankruptcy in
+For example, the tenant occupying our building located in Hazelwood, Missouri declared bankruptcy in October 2010.

-October 2010.
 The tenant did not confirm our lease in its bankruptcy proceedings in March 2011, and the final rent payment was received in April 2011.
 We are currently working to re-tenant this property.
-In addition, two of our buildings remain vacant.
-The leases on these three buildings comprised 3.2% of our annualized rental income and the annual carrying costs are \$340,000.
+In addition, one of our other buildings remains vacant.
+The leases on these two vacant buildings comprised 2.4% of our annualized rental income and the annual carrying costs are \$223,000.
 We are actively seeking new tenants for these properties.
 All of our remaining properties are occupied and the tenants are paying in accordance with their leases.